 The Christmas market boasts over 120 stalls and no two stalls are the same.
 Every stall sells something different, which leaves you wanting to browse at a slow pace to take in every single molecule of festive joy.

 The Medieval Market portrays life as it was 100s of years ago, Dressed in historic costume and offering stalls such as candle makers, rope and basket makers.
 There are street performers, and a doctor, which even though I can’t speak a word of German spent ages watching a laughing along.
 You can even have a bath at the market, just like in the old days.
 And to keep the market authentic, at night the market is lit by candlelight and oil lamp.
 Which has left me desperate to visit in the evening.

-Those are my 3 wonderful and very different reasons to visit Stuttgart Christmas Markets.
+Those are my 3 wonderful and very different reasons to visit Stuttgart Christmas Markets In Germany.

 But you need a plan, either 3 days an a market a day.
 Or a fleeting trip and a market a year, they are all beautiful for different reasons.
 Which is why if you have a Christmas Market wish list then these gems deserve a place.

 Pin For Later